infozenfrance/Phraseanet-Docs/en/User/Guide/AdministrationBasesCollections.rst

 Minilogo
 ^^^^^^^^

-To add a logo representing the collection (it appears in the *Classic* and *Production* interfaces under the thumbnails in the bottom right corner) :
+To add a logo representing the collection :

 * Click on the **Browse** button to select the logo file (maximum recommended size : 30 pixels height).

-* Click on **Send the logo** to download the logo in the Phraseanet bases.

 Watermark
 ^^^^^^^^^